-Self-employed tax payments: need to know
+Self-employed tax payments: need-to-knows

-What profits you pay tax on
+What profits do you pay tax on?

-When tax payments are due
+When are tax payments due?

-If you owe no more than £3,000 tax, are paid a salary or pension, and get your return in by 30 December, the tax can be collected in instalments during the coming year through PAYE.
+If you owe no more than £3,000 in tax, are paid a salary or pension, and get your return in by 30 December, the tax can be collected in instalments during the coming year through PAYE.

-What is payment on account?
+What are payments on account?